Minebench/PlotGenerator/README.md

 # PlotGenerator
-This Bukkit plugin provide a custom world generator which you can use with plugins like [Multiverse](https://github.com/Multiverse/Multiverse-Core/) to generate a world by repeating a MCEdit schematic.
+This Bukkit plugin provides a custom world generator which you can use with plugins like [Multiverse](https://github.com/Multiverse/Multiverse-Core/) to generate a world by repeating a MCEdit schematic.
 This can be really useful if you want to generate a plot world which this plugin is intended to do in the first place.

 It has the ability to automatically protect created plots with [WorldGuard](https://github.com/sk89q/WorldGuard/) and you can automatically set the `BUYABLE` and `PRICE` flag either to use with your own region economy plugin or to buy it with the inbuild `/buyplot` command (needs [Vault](https://github.com/MilkBowl/Vault)).
 The teleport flag is also set to the south border of the region as an added feature, allowing you to teleport to it with the `/rg tp <id>` command!